The Days and Nights of Molly Dodd: Production

 The Days and Nights of Molly Dodd had story lines that often did not resolve in a single episode.

 The show was filmed using a single camera.

 Production took place in Hollywood for the first two seasons before moving to Kaufman Astoria Studios in New York in season 3.

 Tarses wrote and directed many of its episodes (and made a number of cameo appearances).

+Blair Brown was given special billing above the title in the opening credits on the Lifetime episodes.